angelptli/family-plus-web-app/README.md

 $ pip install python-decouple
 ```

-Place your SECRET_KEY and DEBUG values in the **.env** file.
+Place your SECRET_KEY and DEBUG values (without the quotation marks and whitespace) in the **.env** file.
 The **.env** should be placed in the same directory as manage.py.
 See [.env.example](family_plus/.env.example).

 **Run the Django server in the directory that has manage.py:**
 ```
 $ python manage.py runserver
 ```

-On a web browser, the website should running when you enter localhost:8000.
+On a web browser, the website should run when you enter localhost:8000.